PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Minimum-spanning-tree-1.md

 ---
 layout: post
-tag : greedy algorithm, python, search, BFS, Prim's, min heap
+tag : greedy algorithm, local, global, optimal structure, dynamic programming, BFS, Prim's, min heap
 category: "Python for SAS"
 title: "Minimum spanning tree"
 description: minimum distance or cost to span or connect all nodes in a tree using Prim's algorithm and greedy algorithm